 Ahaz Reigns in Judah

-28 Ahaz was twenty years old when he began to reign, and he reigned sixteen years in Jerusalem.
-And he did not do what was right in the eyes of the LORD, as his father David had done, but he walked in the ways of the kings of Israel.
-He even made metal images for the Baals, and he made offerings in the Valley of the Son of Hinnom and burned his sons as an offering, according to the abominations of the nations whom the LORD drove out before the people of Israel.
+16 In the seventeenth year of Pekah the son of Remaliah, Ahaz the son of Jotham, king of Judah, began to reign.
+Ahaz was twenty years old when he began to reign, and he reigned sixteen years in Jerusalem.
+And he did not do what was right in the eyes of the LORD his God, as his father David had done, but he walked in the way of the kings of Israel.
+He even burned his son as an offering, according to the despicable practices of the nations whom the LORD drove out before the people of Israel.
 And he sacrificed and made offerings on the high places and on the hills and under every green tree.

 by Hank Workman